covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 * Designed by `Peter van der Velden <https://www.centerdata.nl/en/about-us/peter-van-der-velden>`__: `Questionnaire in English and Dutch <_static/Corona-virus-LISS-panel-early-March-2019.pdf>`__.
 * `Paper on risk perceptions <https://www.medrxiv.org/content/10.1101/2020.04.01.20049957v1>`__ on the basis of this data by Peter van der Velden, Miquelle Marchand, Boukje Cuelenaere, and Marcel Das.

-**20-31 March 2020**
+**20-31 March 2020** (Wave 1 designed by CoViD-19 Impact Lab)

-* A 15-minute questionnaire on a variety of topics:
+* Topics:

-   * Perceptions and behaviour regarding the medical risks associated with the coronavirus.
+   * Perceptions and behavior regarding the medical risks associated with the coronavirus.

    * Assessments of various social distancing policies' effectiveness, support for and compliance with these policies.